sourcegraph/about/handbook/engineering/distribution/goals.md

 Sourcegraph collects a number of data points through pings that are used to understand how customers use Sourcegraph and drive how we improve the product.
 We currently do not have any metrics, pings or manual data points collected from site-admins, which makes it impossible for the Distribution team to make educated guesses on features that site-admins require and how projects should be prioritized.

-- **Owner**:
 - **Status**: In Progress. _Estimate FY22-Q1_
 - **Outcomes**:
-  - We can collect feedback from site-admins.
-  - We have defined an initial set of data points to collect.
   - We have a tool in place to store and query site-admin data.
-  - We have a process that allows CE/CSE to relay feedback provided by customers.
+  - We can survey site-admins actively or passively.
+  - CE/CS can relay site-admins feedback and requirements which we can report on.
 - **Milestones**:
+  - We have defined an initial set of data points we wish to collect.
-  - We have the tools and process in place to collect date
+  - The is a process and tool in place that allows CE/CS and direct site-admins to relay feedback provided by site-admins.
-  - We have collected data from 10 site-admins
+  - We have collected data from 10 site-admins.

 ### [Improve internal deployment pipeline UX](https://github.com/orgs/sourcegraph/projects/96)

 Our existing deployment pipelines to our Sourcegraph instances (such as Sourcegraph Cloud) has several usability problems - for example, it is hard for engineers to identify when a commit was deployed to an environment or which deployment is currently running in a particular environment.
 We want to improve the deployment experience, making sure we can deploy with confidence and can easily understand in which stage of the pipeline a change currently is.

-- **Owner**: Dax
-- **Status**: Not started.
-Unknown amount of work. _Estimated: FY22-Q1_
+- **Status**: Not started. _Estimated: FY22-Q1_
 - **Outcomes**:
-  - It is simple to identify when a commit has been deployed to an environment.
-  - Deployments display information about the artifact they are deploying.
-  - There are approved steps to rollback a commit & deploy a previous version
-  - Stretch: We can correlate deployments to Grafana metrics and Stackdriver logs.
+  - ~~We can correlate deployments to Grafana metrics.~~ _Done_
+  - Engineers can easily identify on which stage of our full CI/CD pipeline is a given commit.
+  - Engineers can determine what commits are currently running on a given environment.
+  - Engineers are optionally notified when their commits are deployed.
+  - Engineers can trigger a rollback to a previous version.
+  - Stretch: Rollbacks stop the line and prevent any further deployments.
-  - TBD: Branches can trigger a parallel `sourcegraph-frontend` deployment.
+  - TBD: Branches can trigger a parallel `sourcegraph-frontend` deployments.
   - TBD: We can trigger rollbacks and deployments via a `/` command in Slack.
-  - TBD: Migrations and other dangerous operations have an approved method of being performed
+  - TBD: Migrations and other dangerous operations have an automated method of being performed.
 - **Milestones**:
+  - We provide an easy to understand live view of the lifecycle of a commit to deployment.
   - Commits are deployed in a deterministic way to k8s.sgdev.org & sourcegraph.com.
-  - Developers can determine what commits are currently running on Sourcegraph cloud
-  - All developers use tools provided by distribution to monitor the current status of commits
-  - (After the above are completed)
-  - Developers are optionally notified when their commits are deployed
-  - A commit to master can be deployed in less than 30 minutes (CD pipeline is fast)
+  - Commits `sourcegraph/sourcegraph@main` can be deployed to an environment in less than 30 minutes after passing CI.

 ### [Deprecate single-docker for production usage]

-In [RFC 263](https://docs.google.com/document/d/1GPypas4ZUZIw346EcNDM1up2OOQFyPpEzA3-0glPEMY/edit#) we discussed and agreed to deprecate single-docker for production usage.
+In [RFC 263](https://docs.google.com/document/d/1GPypas4ZUZIw346EcNDM1up2OOQFyPpEzA3-0glPEMY/edit#) we discussed and agreed to deprecate `single-docker` for production usage.
 The RFC has been approved and we have to take the next steps in removing this deployment type.

-- **Owner**:
 - **Status**: Not started. _Estimated: FY22-Q1_
 - **Outcomes**:
-  - No new production deployments are crated using single-docker after completion.
+  - No new production deployments are crated using `single-docker` after completion.
 - **Milestones**:
-  - Create migration docs for customer and Sourcegraph to assist customers
+  - Create migration docs for customer and Sourcegraph to assist customers.
-  - Set deprecation notice and announce deprecation in X versions
+  - Set deprecation notice and announce deprecation in X versions.
-  - single-docker is deprecated for production usage
+  - `single-docker` is deprecated for production usage.
-  - Stretch: Remove the single-docker deployment option
+  - Stretch: Remove the `single-docker` deployment option.

 ## Future goals